A Distortion Matrix Framework for High-Resolution Passive Seismic 3-D Imaging: Application to the San Jacinto Fault Zone, California: Time reversal analysis of the distortion matrix

 As before, the process can be iterated by exchanging the focused and Fourier basis at input and output.
-A novel input distortion matrix \alex{$\delta \mathbf{D}_\textrm{in}^{(p)}$} is built for each isoplanatic patch $p$. \alex{Additional} input focusing laws \alex{$\delta\mathbf{U}_\textrm{in}^{(p)*}$} are extracted through the eigenvalue decomposition of the normalized correlation matrix \alex{$\delta \mathbf{\hat{C}}_\textrm{in}^{(p)}$}.
-Their phases are displayed in Figs.~\ref{fig7}c and d.
-They are flatter than their output counterparts (Figs.~\ref{fig6}c and d), \arn{indication} that our approach gradually converges towards a finite aberration phase law.
-The normalized eigenvectors, \alex{$\delta\mathbf{\hat{U}}_\textrm{in}^{(p)}$}, can be used as input focusing laws that should be applied to \alex{$\mathbf{D}_\textrm{in}^{(p)}$} to compensate for residual input aberrations.
+A novel input distortion matrix {$\delta \mathbf{D}_\textrm{in}^{(p)}$} is built for each isoplanatic patch $p$. {Additional} input focusing laws {$\delta\mathbf{U}_\textrm{in}^{(p)*}$} are extracted through the \all{SVD} of the normalized correlation matrix {$\delta \mathbf{\hat{C}}_\textrm{in}^{(p)}$}.
+The \all{corresponding wave-fronts} are displayed in Figs.~\ref{fig7}c and d. \all{They exhibit phase fluctuations that are reduced compared to} their output counterpart \all{(Figs.~\ref{fig7}a and b)}, \arn{an indication} that our approach gradually converges towards a finite aberration phase law.
+The normalized eigenvectors, {$\delta\mathbf{\hat{U}}_\textrm{in}^{(p)}$}, can be used as input focusing laws that should be applied to {$\mathbf{D}_\textrm{in}^{(p)}$} to compensate for residual input aberrations.
 The resulting images of the subsoil reflectivity are displayed in Figs.~\ref{fig7} i and j at $z=3600$ m over the two main isoplanatic patches.
 Their comparison with the previous images (Figs.~\ref{fig6}g and h, respectively) illustrates the benefit of iterating the aberration correction process.
-The first isoplanatic patch highlights the presence of three distinct reflectors that arise in the vicinity of the fault's surface traces (Fig.\ref{fig7}i).
-The second isoplanatic patch yields a highly-resolved image of a coherent reflector on the west of the Clark fault (Fig.\ref{fig7}i).
+The first isoplanatic patch highlights the presence of three distinct reflectors that arise in the vicinity of the fault's surface traces (Fig.~\ref{fig7}i).
+The second isoplanatic patch yields a highly-resolved image of a coherent reflector on the west of the Clark fault (Fig.~\ref{fig7}i).
 Compared to the previous image in Fig.~\ref{fig7}j, the contrast is drastically improved.
-This observation can be understood by looking at the corresponding PSFs (Figs.\ref{fig7}g and h).
-The incoherent background is below -35 dB beyond the theoretical resolution cell ($\delta_0$= 600 m at depth $z=3600$ m). \alex{Last but not least,} the FWHM of the PSF nearly reaches the diffraction limit $\delta^{(p)}_\textrm{in} \sim 80$ m. \alex{Remarkably,} the observed resolution is nearly one-eighth of the theoretical limit based on the geophone array aperture. \alex{As mentioned in the previous section, the scattering events induced by the small-scale heterogeneities or the wave guiding induced by the gradient of the seismic velocity around the fault can both account for this unexpected resolution.}
+This observation can be understood by looking at the corresponding PSFs (Figs.~\ref{fig7}g and h).
+The incoherent background is below -35 dB beyond the theoretical \alex{transverse} resolution cell ($\delta_0$= 600 m at depth $z=3600$ m). {Last but not least,} the FWHM of the PSF nearly reaches the diffraction limit $\delta^{(p)}_\textrm{in} \sim 80$ m. {Remarkably,} the observed \alex{lateral} resolution is nearly one-eighth of the theoretical limit based on the geophone array aperture. {As mentioned in the previous section, the reasons for this spectacular resolution will be discussed in Sec.~\ref{sec:discussion}.}